 Your family is important to you, so you want to keep them healthy as long as possible.
 Family health insurance is one of the best ways to take care of their health.
 Normally, family health insurance plans consist on an individual (usually a parent or other adult) adding immediate family members to their policy.
 Affordable family health insurance usually costs less than having a separate health insurance policy for each person.
 Also, a family health insurance plan usually has a higher coverage cap or lower combined deductible than an individual one.

-There are a variety of family health insurance plans in Washington.
+There are a variety of family health insurance plans.
 It is very important that you balance the cost of coverage with the medical care your family needs.
 You may want to take less risk with your family health insurance than you would with your own.
 A comprehensive family health insurance plan that covers prescriptions and regular doctor visits may end up being more affordable in the long run, especially if you have a large family.
 Indemnity plans come with lower family health insurance premiums, but only cover catastrophic medical costs; most preventative care must be paid out-of-pocket.
 However, it may be suitable if any of your family members are attached to a particular physician or specialist not included in a managed plan network.
 You need to take your family’s health and needs into account, as well as your own, when choosing affordable family health insurance.

 Many variables affect the cost and availability of family health insurance.
 Some family health insurance plans are less likely than others to accept certain pre-existing conditions, for example.
 If one of your family members has one of those conditions, one of three scenarios will take place: family health insurance will be offered to the entire group, but at a more expensive rate; that family member in particular will be denied by the health insurance company; or the entire family will be declined.
 Being rejected by one family health insurance provider may result in an increased chance of rejection from other family health insurance companies.
 It could also cause your premiums to increase, making affordable family health insurance harder to find.